Doaamahdy/Subscriber_API/README.md

 ## Simple CRUD API with Node.js, Express, and MongoDB
-  -This repository contains a simple RESTful API built with Node.js, Express, and MongoDB for performing CRUD (Create, Read, Update, Delete) operations on a collection of subscribers.
+  - This repository contains a simple RESTful API built with Node.js, Express, and MongoDB for performing CRUD (Create, Read, Update, Delete) operations on a collection of subscribers.

 ## Features
   - Create: Add new subscribers to the database with their name and subscription details.